ReflectionHLE/ReflectionHLE/README-ORIG.md

 The release of the source code does not affect the licensing of the game data files, which you must still legally acquire.
 This includes the static data included in this repository for your convenience.
 However, you are permitted to link and distribute that data for the purposes of compatibility with the original game.

-This release was made possible by b crowdfunding effort.
+This release was made possible by a crowdfunding effort.
 It is brought to you by Javier M. Chavez and Chuck Naaden with additional support from:

 * Dave Allen
 * Kirill Illenseer